Peter Preston: Career

 Preston started his career at the Liverpool Daily Post in 1959, and joined The Guardian (then the Manchester Guardian) in 1963.
 He rose to become editor in 1975 and remained so for more than twenty years, retiring in 1995.
 He reported on Conservative MPs, including the perjurious Jonathan Aitken and the cash-for-questions affair involving Neil Hamilton and Tim Smith.
-In both instances, a source was Harrod's and Paris Ritz owner Mohammed Al-Fayed.
+In both instances, a source was Harrods and Paris Ritz owner Mohammed Al-Fayed.
 Preston was also editor when The Guardian was forced to hand over leaked government documents, which were then traced to a Foreign Office copier, leading to Sarah Tisdall, who was subsequently imprisoned under the Official Secrets Act 1911.

 He continued as a columnist for the rest of his life.
 He contributed a weekly column to The Observer, "Peter Preston on press and broadcasting", devoted mainly to news about newspapers, their readers and (generally) diminishing circulations in the newspaper's "business and media" section.
 He was one of the founders of the European Press Prize and acted as chairman of its preparatory committee from 2013 until 2017.
 He had strong opinions on Brexit and the balance of the BBC and continued to take to social media to discuss this after his retirement.
 He was a member of the Scott Trust (owner of The Guardian and Observer) from 1979 to 2003, chairman of the International Press Institute from 1995 to 1997, and chairman of the Association of British Press Editors.
 Preston wrote two novels, Bess (1999) and 51st State (1998).